dlstreamer/dlstreamer/docs/source/dev_guide/advanced_install/advanced_install_guide_compilation.rst

-Ubuntu advanced installation - compilation from source files
+Advanced installation - compilation from source files
 ============================================================

 The easiest way to install Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework is installing it from pre-built Debian packages.